open-eid/open-eid.github.io/admin/index.md

 ![MSI installations in the program list of the Control Panel](./img/image11.png)

-> **Note:** The order of MSI installation components is not important, but all components depend on the MSI `Open-EID updater`.
-The minidriver is also important, as other components depend on it.
+> **Note:** The order of MSI installation components is not important, but the required minidriver must be installed because other components depend on it.

 > **Note:** MST files can be downloaded from <https://www.id.ee/en/article/administrators-guide-for-administration-and-installation-of-open-eid/>.